jdeehh/100-days-of-code/r1-log.md

 ### R1D7
 Day 7 - Finished adding inital functionality of invoice creator as per Scrimba's specs, although just need to add functionality to the Remove button and center the element.

+### R1D7
+Day 8 - Pushed myself to get some coding in after a 19 hour day.
+I worked on adding some more functionality to the invoice creator.
+But I think I need to sleep and look at this again with fresh eyes in the morning.